 Once you have your webinar set up and your follow up email sequence on autopilot, it’s time to promote your webinar.
 Use email, social media, and your referral partners to spread the word.
 Consider direct LinkedIn messages and Facebook ads.
 After you’ve invested the time and energy to create an automated webinar, you can focus on promoting it to generate new leads in perpetuity.

 I know this all may seem like a lot of work.
 When you sit down and look at an empty PowerPoint slide, it may be overwhelming.
 I typically spend two to three full days per month creating, recording, and setting up my monthly webinars.
-I understand that you may not have that kind of extra time.

 Are you interested in how top advisors are using webinar marketing to get new clients?
 Register now for Webinar Marketing for Financial Advisors to find out everything you need to know about the next frontier of marketing!

 Claire Akin runs Indigo Marketing Agency a marketing firm serving top independent financial advisors.
 Claire is a former Investment Advisor Representative who holds her MBA in Marketing from the Rady School of Management at UC San Diego as well as a BA in Economics from UC Davis.
 It’s her goal to help specialist advisors target their ideal prospects with content marketing.